ireneuszcierpisz/smart-queue-monitoring/README.md

 ### Project as a part of Udacity Intel® Edge AI for IoT Developers Nanodegree Program

 ## Overview
-Write Python script and job submission script to request Intel **IEI Tank-870** edge node and run inference on the different hardware types (CPU, GPU, VPU, FPGA).
+Writing Python script and job submission script to request Intel **IEI Tank-870** edge node and run inference on the different hardware types (CPU, GPU, VPU, FPGA).

+I also used the **Heterogeneous** plugin which "enables computing for inference on one network on several devices" and **Multi-Device** plugin that "automatically assigns inference requests to available computational devices to execute the requests in parallel"(**OpenVINO Toolkit**).

 ## Objectives
 * Build out the **smart queuing application** to test its performance on the **Intel® DevCloud** using multiple hardware types.